In today’s digital marketing landscape, social media metrics are the native language of a social media marketing specialist.

 Obviously, there are multiple types of marketing campaigns across multiple distinct social media channels.
 Hence, there are times when you can’t really compare two campaigns.

-For instance, a Twitter hashtag campaign that strives for more user-generated content differs from a branded Linkedin announcement ad campaign.
+For instance, a Twitter hashtag campaign that strives for more UGC in marketing differs from a branded Linkedin announcement ad campaign.

 In reality, tracking the right social media metrics is the best way to evaluate any kind of campaign.
 Once you set your goals straight, you’ll know which metrics to monitor.